-Swing partners with schools that serve a wide diversity of students and communities across the United States and your hard work makes that possible.
-Swing has a responsibility to meet the needs of schools and also understands the challenges of substitute teaching.
+Swing partners with schools that serve a wide diversity of students and communities across the United States.
+Swing has a responsibility to meet the needs of schools and also understand the challenges of substitute teaching.
 We expect our subs to have the utmost professionalism when representing Swing on a school campus.

-- In the event that the school or you, as the sub, are not satisfied with your experience at any assignment for any reason, the school or the sub can request to be unlinked from each other.
+- In the event that the school or a SwingSub are not satisfied with their experience, at any assignment and for any reason, the school or sub can request to be unlinked from each other.

-- We want our subs to succeed, so we are happy to keep working with subs if they indicate that they have a desire to continue growing as an educator and we find that they’re a good fit for other schools.
+- We want our subs to succeed, so we will keep working with subs if they indicate that they have a desire to continue growing as an educator and we find that they’re a good fit for other schools.

 - We may also consider removing a substitute from the platform when we observe a pattern of unchanged negative behavior or if the sub’s response indicates that the sub is unable to adequately improve.